nschlaepfer/SmartGPT/readme.md

 # SmartGPT

 A TypeScript library for building advanced AI applications with multiple LLM providers, featuring a dual-model pipeline that combines fast reasoning and deep context processing.
+SmartGPT can be used as a library or as a complete REST API server through its MCP (Model Context Protocol) interface.

+## Key Features

+* **Dual-Model AI Pipeline**: Combines fast reasoning and deep context models for optimal results
+* **REST API Server**: Full system control through comprehensive HTTP endpoints (MCP Server)
+* **Multi-Provider Support**: OpenAI, Google AI, Anthropic, and Groq models
+* **Advanced Reasoning**: ThoughtChain for multi-step reasoning with self-critique
+* **Tool Integration**: Secure shell execution, file parsing, and web search tools
+* **Knowledge Management**: Memory store with Neo4j or fallback retrieval

 ## How It Works